Parenting is just running around doing a whole bunch of things you said you’d never do, until you die.

 Take sex, for instance.

-Before I became a parent I would roll my eyes at the idea of scheduling date nights and planning for sex.
+Before I became a parent I would roll my eyes at the idea of planning date nights and scheduling sex.
 I used to think, “Oh come on, having kids can’t be that bad.”

 At first, we tried the “Let’s just be spontaneous, see where the mood takes us and maybe tonight will be the night” route and let’s just say our sex cup did not runneth over.